interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 HTTP/x.x 200 OK
 ```

-If the request ID doesn't correspond to an in-flight ILP Prepare, the connector should ignore it and return an error:
+If the request ID doesn't correspond to an in-flight ILP Prepare, or a reply was already processed, the connector should ignore it and return an error:

 ```http
 HTTP/x.x 400 Bad Request